-Lorena A. Barba, Associate Professor of Mechanical and Aerospace Engineering, School of Engineering and Applied Science, the George Washington University, Washington, DC.
+Lorena A. Barba, Professor of Mechanical and Aerospace Engineering, School of Engineering and Applied Science, the George Washington University, Washington, DC.

 PhD Aeronautics, California Institute of Technology.